woossi0/suite/docs/usermanual/source/install/windows/tomcat/geoserver/install.rst

       Deploy of GeoServer

-   .. note:: The :file:`geoserver.war` file is included in the Boundless Suite WAR bundle (see :ref:`install.windows.tomcat.bundle`).
+   .. note:: The :file:`geoserver.war` file is included in the Boundless Server WAR bundle (see :ref:`install.windows.tomcat.bundle`).

 #.
 Change to the :guilabel:`General` tab and start the service using the :guilabel:`Start` button.